Esri/arcgis-maps-sdk-flutter-samples/lib/samples/download_vector_tiles_to_local_cache/README.md

 ## How to use the sample

 When the vector tiled layer loads, zoom in to the extent you want to export.
 The red box shows the extent that will be exported.
-Click the "Export Vector Tiles" button to start the job.
+Tap the "Download Vector Tiles" button to start the job.
 An error will show if the extent is larger than the maximum limit allowed.
-When finished, a dialog will show the exported result in a new map view.
+When finished, the downloaded vector tiles cache will be displayed in a new map the map view.

 ## How it works